 Covid Patient Appointment Update

 If you are feeling unwell for any reason please do not come into the practice, or if you suspect you have covid-19 please stay at home and follow the NHS guidance.
+If you have a seasonal cold please consider postponing your appointment during this time.
+Please ring our reception team if you are worried about anything or for advice.

 Please make sure you have added Dentist 01392 273472 to your mobile phone contacts list.